brianshumate/vaultron/README.md

 ### Where's My Vault Data?

 Vault data is kept in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul servers.
-Here is the tree showing the directory structure for both a Consul client and server:
+Here is the tree showing the directory structure for a Consul server:

 ```
 └── consul
-    ├── consul_oss_client_0
-    │   ├── config
-    │   │   └── extra_config.hcl
-    │   └── data
-    │       ├── checkpoint-signature
-    │       ├── checks
-    │       │   ├── f6c7ee2019ed6055eef2b3e4facb36eb
-    │       │   └── state
-    │       │       └── f6c7ee2019ed6055eef2b3e4facb36eb
-    │       ├── node-id
-    │       ├── serf
-    │       │   └── local.snapshot
-    │       └── services
-    │           └── 9d6114573a8a933df24da735fca223cf
-    ├...
     └── consul_oss_server_0
         ├── config
         │   └── extra_config.hcl